--CONTinue (optional) tells NetEx/eFT how to respond to an error encountered when processing input mands.
-Commands are echoed as they appear in the input file, before string substitution (and alias translation) is performed.
+-CONTinue (optional) tells NetEx/eFT how to respond to an error encountered when processing input files.
+This value should be set to either ON or OFF.
+ON tells NetEx/eFT to continue processing even if an error is encountered while processing commands in the input file.
+OFF says to terminate processing of the input file if an error is encountered.
+The initial setting is alias translation) is performed.
 This value should be set to either ON or OFF.
 The initial setting is OFF.